 If you’re going to play games at any kind of decent detail level, you should certainly buy a dedicated graphics card, but the choice of processor will also make a difference.
 You don’t want your enthusiast GPU to be hobbled by a slow CPU, after all.
 You don’t need to go overboard, though.

 For example, you usually won’t gain much by choosing a Core i7 chip over a Core i5, as Hyper-Threading makes little difference in most games.
 Even complicated titles such as Battlefield 4 only really take advantage of four cores, so the extra four virtual cores Hyper-Threading provides won’t be much use.
 There are exceptions, though.
 The latest Total War games appear to benefit from a Core i7’s power due to the sheer number of units interacting with each other on the battlefield.

-If you’re buying a desktop processor to play games, and aren’t into hugely epic strategy titles, we say get a quad-core Core i5, and preferably the top-spec Core i5-6600K.
-If you ever find this processor is holding you back, you can always overclock it to 4GHz and beyond.
+If you’re buying a desktop processor to play games, and aren’t into hugely epic strategy titles, we say get a quad-core Core i5, and preferably the top-spec Core i5-7600K.
+If you ever find this processor is holding you back, you can always overclock it well beyond 4GHz.